Dining Out For Life Inland Empire 2017

 Dine Out, Fight AIDS!

-On Thursday, April 27, over 500 people will "dine out to fight AIDS" across the Inland Empire.
+On Thursday, April 27 and in the days following, over 500 people will "dine out to fight AIDS" across the Inland Empire.
 Join them, because participating restaurants will donate a generous portion of your bill to Foothill AIDS Project (FAP).
 Dining Out For Life is the very first dine-out fundraiser of its kind in the U.S. So far, it has raised over $4 million for HIV/AIDS service organizations across North America.

 For the first time in 2016, Foothill AIDS Project was one of this event’s beneficiaries.
 At the annual Dining Out For Life Conference, FAP was named the most successful first-time participant of 2016!
 These funds provided FAP's vital support services to those in need.